-This week’s art is a small acrylic painting on illustration board that was inspired by a photo I took out the window of the Amtrak Cardinal the week before last on my way to Chicago.
+This week’s art is a small acrylic painting on illustration board that was inspired by a photo I took out the window of the Amtrak Cardinal in Indiana the week before last on my way to Chicago.

 I made several tries before I got the giant windmills lined up just right against the dawn sky.